 When you’re dealing with persistent headaches, you’ll try almost anything for relief.
 Massage therapy is a fantastic tool, but there’s a lot of misinformation out there.
 Let’s clear up a few common myths so you can approach your treatment with realistic expectations and get the best possible results.

-Myth: Massage Is a Cure-All
+Myth: Massage Is a Magic Cure

 It’s easy to hope for a single solution that will make headaches disappear forever.
 While massage can be incredibly effective, it’s best viewed as a powerful part of a larger wellness strategy, not a standalone cure.
 Research shows that massage therapy can significantly help with common headache triggers like stress, anxiety, and poor sleep.
 Think of it as a complementary treatment that works alongside other healthy habits and medical advice.
 A great massage can reduce the frequency and intensity of your headaches, but it works best when you also address the root causes with a holistic approach to your health.